yash-tatvic/amplitude-dev-center/docs/data/destinations/webengage-cohort.md

 - This integration is only available for customers who have paid plans with Amplitude.
 - You must enable this integration in each Amplitude project you want to use it in.
 - You need a paid WebEngage plan to enable this integration.
-- Amplitude matches the user_id to the CUID within WebEngage to associated cohorts.
-If a user with that id doesn't exist within WebEngage, a user is not created.
-Make sure that the Amplitude user_id field matches the WebEngage id field i.e. CUID to avoid user duplication.
+- Amplitude matches the `user_id` to the `CUID` in WebEngage to associate cohorts.
+If a user with a specific `user_id` doesn't exist in WebEngage, WebEngage doesn't create a user.
+Make sure that the Amplitude `user_id` field matches the WebEngage id field (`CUID`) to avoid user duplication.

 ## Setup